I was a 30-year-old virgin on my wedding day.

 Let us take Christ’s sacrifice seriously.

-Let us seek costly grace over cheap grace, as Henri Nouwen puts it–cheap grace being that which causes one to return to sin knowing they wil be forgiven; costly grace being that which causes one to run from sin, knowing they are forgiven.
+Let us seek costly grace over cheap grace, as Dietrich Bonhoeffer puts it–cheap grace being that which causes one to return to sin knowing they will be forgiven; costly grace being that which causes one to run from sin, knowing they are forgiven.

 Save the most precious part of yourself for the one who will cherish you the way you–daughter or son of the Most High King–deserve to be cherished.

 I promise you:

 It is worth the wait.

 It is worth the tears and the loneliness to find your way into a love that lasts, into a marriage that thrives and not merely survives, into a love story that runs deeper than fleeting feelings.

 Because feelings change–they ebb and they flow.

 But covenant?
 That’s a foundation to build a life on.

 It’s the only foundation I want to build upon.